-The largest tree on site was a Desert Ash (Fraxinus angustifolia ssp. angustifolia) (Tree no. 3), was of sufficient size to require a permit to remove (@48cm diameter at 1m above ground level).
-This was the most significant tree associated with the site and would require due consideration were the site use to change.
+The largest tree on site was a declining Chinese Cedar (Tree #8), of sufficient size to require a permit to remove.
+The neighbouring Silver Banksia (Tree #14) and the street tree a Golden Elm (Tree #1) are the most significant tree associated with this site and would require due consideration were the site use to change.